mathiasertl/django-ca/docs/source/cli/certs.rst

 ========

 Use :doc:`profiles </profiles>` to configure how your certificates can be used.
-You can set a profile by simply passing it via the command line.
+You can set a profile by simply passing it via the command-line.
 For example, to use the **client** profile:

 .. code-block:: console